martin-garaj/martin-garaj.github.io/_posts/2022-03-26-hobby-turret.md

 *P.S.
 You are very welcome to contribute to this project with better acronym.*

 ## Progress
-- [x] Decide of-the-shelf parts to settle on dimensions
+- [x]  decide of-the-shelf parts to settle on dimensions
 - [x]  get mechanical parts (6810 bearings and M3 screws)
 - [x]  design the first prototype of the "wheel"
 - [x]  3D print the "wheel"
 - [ ]  design the base-plate which holds everything together
 - [ ]  design multi-axis mechanism
 - [ ]  3D print everything from correct material
 - [ ]  pick proper NEMA17 stepper motors (with proper torque)
 - [ ]  get timing pulley and timing belt (preferably 10mm wide)
 - [ ]  get stepper motor drivers (based on TMC2209)
 - [ ]  get arduino with CNC shield

 ## "Napkin" inception of hollow shaft